norisatir/go-gtk3/README.md

-GTK3 (WITH GOBJECT AND GDK) FOR GO
+go-gtk3 - GTK3 BINDINGS FOR GO
 ===================================

 THIS IS:
 --------

-	Hopefully GTK3 Bindings complete with GObject and GDK3
+    Hopefully GTK3 Bindings using gobject binding for Go.

-	Currently implemented is GObject and Conversion between C and Go types (mainly through GValues).

-	Callbacks are implemented with closures
-	(see gobject/callback.go)

-    Widgets are comming fast....
+    Goal is to have fairly complete gtk3 widgets with pango, gdkpixbuf and cairo objects.

 INSTALL:
 --------